Overview

 Are children at risk of tax refund theft?

+According to Young, cases where minors are fraudulently claimed are not uncommon.
 If a scammer gets ahold of your child’s information, they could file a fraudulent return using your child as a dependent, in order to receive credits and deductions that they aren’t entitled to.

 If you’re a parent or caregiver, we recommend you follow the same prevention tips to protect your children or older family members — especially keeping their Social Security number under lock and key.

-Someone stole my tax refund check — now what?
+Someone stole my tax refund check, now what?

 • Physically mail your paper return to the IRS